exercism/cpp/exercises/concept/troll-the-trolls/.docs/instructions.md

 Helma needs a way to check if a certain action is allowed for a user.

 Please implement a `permission_check` function, that takes an `Action` as a first argument and an `AccountStatus` to check against.
-It should return a `bool` according to the listing above.
+It should return a `bool` according to the permissions listed in the introduction.

 ```cpp
 permission_check(Action::remove, AccountStatus::guest);